 These cravings are associated with liver congestion.
 Want a simple fix?
 Add lemon to your water on a regular basis.
 If you think you might need something a little more than lemon, try a liver cleanse supplement or milk thistle.

-- Carbs (after a long day at work)
+Carbs (after a long day at work)

 People crave carbohydrates and magnesium at the end of a busy day to calm their nerves.
-You might also crave carbs if you resistance train on the regular (to restore glycogen.)
+You might also crave carbs if you resistance train on a regular (to restore glycogen.)
 Take magnesium right before you leave work so you won’t attack the junk food and tortilla chips when you walk through the door, eat every 3 hours, and look to satisfy your cravings with healthy carbohydrates.

 If you’re craving fish, your body is probably looking for a source of omega-3 fatty acids.
 If you can find some mercury-free or sustainably sourced tuna, go for it.
 If you can’t, try an omega-3 fish oil supplement.
 You should also make sure you’re getting enough vitamin D, as this can help the body to absorb omega-3s.

 If you find yourself snacking on celery more often than usual, it might be a sign that your body is lacking in sodium.
 Celery is a good source of sodium, so eating it can help to replenish levels of this mineral.
 You could also try eating other sodium-rich foods, such as olives, pickles, and salty snacks.
 If you’re still craving celery after eating these foods, it might be a good idea to see a doctor, as you could be suffering from a medical condition that causes sodium cravings.